Device independent file format: Specification

 These variables can be pushed to or popped from the stack.
 In addition, the current font f is held as an integer value, but is not pushed and popped with the rest of the state variables when the opcodes push or pop are encountered.
 Font spacing information is loaded from TFM files.
 The fonts themselves are not embedded in the DVI file, only referenced by an integer value defined in the relevant fnt_defi op.
 (This is done exactly twice for each loaded font: once before it is referenced, and once in the postamble.) f contains an integer value of up to four bytes in length, though in practice, TeX only ever outputs font numbers in the range 0 through 255.

 Similarly, the DVI format supports character codes up to four bytes in length, even though only the 0–255 range is commonly seen, as the TFM format is limited to that range.
 Character codes in DVI files refer to the character encoding of the current font rather than that of the system processing it.
 This means, for instance, that an EBCDIC-based system can process a DVI file that was generated by an ASCII-based system, so long as it has the same fonts installed.

 Graphics as specials

 The DVI format does not have support for graphics except for the most basic black-and-white boxes.
 Instead DVI has a general escape/extension mechanism, known as specials (expressed by the \special command in TeX), which defers graphics (and color) to post-processing filters.
 There are numerous DVI specials, the most notable of which are PostScript specials, but other programs like tpic have their own.

-DVI versions

 DVI related software

 DVI files are often converted into PDF, PostScript, or PCL format for reading and printing.
 They can be also viewed directly by using DVI viewers.